TwistPHP/TwistPHP/docs/examples/database/3-create.md

 ## Initialise a new table row

-Use the `createRecord()` method in the database class to create an object for insertion into the database.
+Use the `create()` method in the database class to create an object for insertion into the database.

 ```php
 <?php